 Unsuccessful completion of a pre-requisite course prevents entry into the next course.
 A student who earns either (a) an E or a NC, or (b) two I's (please see the "grading system" section) in one term may be removed from his or her full-time schedule.
-After successful completion of the courses in question, the student will be rescheduled into a later cohort schedule.
 This rescheduling is necessary to insure that time is allowed to achieve intended learning outcomes.
 Academic advisors screen grades to identify individuals who will be rescheduled due to unsuccessful progress.